kata-containers/kata-containers/design/architecture.md

   share pages.

 Kata Containers uses the following steps to set up the DAX mappings:
-1. QEMU is configured with an nvdimm memory device, with a memory file backend to map in the host-side file into the virtual nvdimm space.
+1. QEMU is configured with an NVDIMM memory device, with a memory file backend to map in the host-side file into the virtual NVDIMM space.
-2. The guest kernel command line mounts this nvdimm device with the DAX feature enabled, allowing direct page mapping and access, thus bypassing the guest page cache.
+2. The guest kernel command line mounts this NVDIMM device with the DAX feature enabled, allowing direct page mapping and access, thus bypassing the guest page cache.

 ![DAX](arch-images/DAX.png)

-Information on the use of nvdimm via QEMU is available in the [QEMU source code](http://git.qemu-project.org/?p=qemu.git;a=blob;f=docs/nvdimm.txt;hb=HEAD)
+Information on the use of NVDIMM via QEMU is available in the [QEMU source code](http://git.qemu-project.org/?p=qemu.git;a=blob;f=docs/nvdimm.txt;hb=HEAD)